iwillig/iwillig/src/using_pandoc.md

 combine these documents into a single HTML page and render the PlantUML diagrams as SVG images.

+The goal is to give you the reader enough understanding of Pandoc to build your own documentation system with Pandoc.

 [Pandoc](https://pandoc.org/index.html) is a markup transformation tool that allows you to convert from any format into any format.
 It's a helpful tool for any software engineer working in any language.